mikekistler/pure-http-transport/sep.md

 ## Future Considerations

+### Planned Extensions

+A number of proposed improvements to MCP should be straightforward to implement in the Pure HTTP transport.
+These include:

+#### Long-Running Tool Calls

+The Pure HTTP transport can support long-running tool calls by allowing the server to return a 202 Accepted response with a Location header pointing to a status endpoint.
+The client can then poll this endpoint to check the status of the tool call until it is complete.

 ### Compatibility with Future MCP Versions

 This transport specification is designed to stay at the transport layer and should be compatible with future MCP protocol versions.